 Population density represents the population assemblage or the number of people in every unit of area.
-DA dnse population area logically has high positive correlation with human activities and high fire probabilities in consequence.
+In a densely populated area it is reasonable to expect high positive correlation with human activities and high fire probabilities in consequence.
 Figure 36 shows the Population Density Map that is represented by the colored scale.
 GDP represents the economic status of the region.
 For this present case as shown in Figure 37, the GPD per capita is nearly similar, so the level of GDP in area also similar to the area.
 This means that denser areas will consequently have a higher level GDP.
 But this phenomenon may be different for the others area when the area has non uniform GDP per capita.